 To release this pose, slowly open your eyes and rub your palms together until they become hot with friction.
 Now place the palm on your eyes and keep it that way for a minute.
 Untangle your legs slowly and stretch them out.

-This asana calms down the over-active mind and brings peace.
+This is one of the yoga poses that helps in stress relief.
+It calms down the over-active mind and brings peace.
 It relaxes each and every part of the body helping it to rejuvenate.

 You May Also Like: 10 Yoga Poses to Release Tight Calves